Curb your (Artificial) Intelligence

 Read more...

-Studies show that the majority of people that use online services, are willing to share data with the providers of those services, if they have control over how their data will be used.
-This also increases their trust in digital services.
+Studies show that the majority of people that use online services, are willing to share data with the providers of those services, provided that they can exercise control over how their data will be used.
+This also increases trust in digital services.

 By placing users at the centre of the process.
-Let them manage their profiles themselves.
-Within the Qiy Trust Framework, people remain anonymous, by design and by default, until the moment that they decide to share their personal needs, preferences and interests.
-When relevant, they might include certain personal data in their profiles.
+Let them manage their personal data and the data that they generate by using online services or connected devices.
+Within the Qiy Trust Framework, people remain anonymous, by design and by default, until the moment that they decide to share their personal preferences, interests, needs or any other data that is generated through their behaviour online.

-The Qiy Trust Principles define the rights of the individual when he or she is using the Qiy Scheme to exchange data with other parties.
-All parties who provide services over infrastructure based on the Qiy Scheme must adhere to these rules.
+The Qiy Trust Principles define the rights of individuals that exchange data with other parties within the Qiy Trust Framework.
+All parties that provide services within the Qiy Trust Framework must respect these principles.